 We recognize that our relaunchers often struggle with a lack of confidence.
 Which is why, when you register, we provide you with a lot of information on how to prepare for the Conference and how to get yourself ready.

-After running this event for nearly 15 years and over 30 times, we’ve learned a thing or two, and it’s these tips and tricks and best practices that we pass along to you - including advice and tips from prior Conference attendees.
+After running this event for nearly 15 years and over 30 times, we’ve learned a thing or two.
+It’s these tips and tricks and best practices that we pass along to you - including advice and tips from prior Conference attendees.

 - We host a pre-Conference webinar the day before the Conference content days begin.
 This is an excellent session that you won’t want to miss out on - so you’ll want to register early to save this time on your calendar too!